The Garden will be closed November 28 for Thanksgiving!

 紅茶サービス copy 2

-Shoin Building (Closed due to renovations.)
+Shoin Building

 The Shoin Building adjoins the teahouse and projects over the lake.
 Shoin was the residential dwelling developed for aristocrats, upper class monks, and samurai during the fourteenth and fifteenth centuries.